ryantate13/php-live-reload/README.md

 ## Configuring Watch List

-The configuration for the script is at the top of ```live-reload.php``` and consists of the following sections:
+The configuration for the script is in ```php-live-reload/config.php``` and consists of the following options:

 * Extensions to check for changes
 * Data file to store hash data